 Norrie played a good first set and broke early to then take the first set.
 Then Djokovic unfortunately got back to his normal playing level, and wasn’t going to let Norrie get the better of him.
 Cam’s first serve really wasn’t working, but he gave us a good match.
 A great run at Wimbledon, his first grand slam semi final.
 Maybe next year he’ll be able to get to the final.

 We decided we needed to go for a walkaround after that.
 After going to the theatre for so many years I find sports events really weird how you can just get up and walk around, go and get food or drinks.
-With tennis, people were tennis to miss around 3 games, by the time they’d gone at change of end, walked and come back – having to wait for the next change of end.
+With tennis, people were tending to miss around 3 games, by the time they’d gone at change of end, walked and come back – having to wait for the next change of end.

 Pimms at Wimbledon